Hyperhidrosis

 • fever, unintentional weight loss, or other symptoms occur

-• you have tried initial self-measures that have not helped
+• you have tried initial self-help measures that have not been effective

-Night sweats and generalized sweating all over the body are warning signs that should be medically evaluated – they can indicate an underlying condition.
+Newly occurring night sweats or sudden generalized sweating over the entire body are warning signs that should be medically investigated – they may indicate underlying conditions requiring treatment.

 Which doctor should I see for hyperhidrosis?

-Often, the family doctor is the first point of contact.
-They can assess whether another cause is behind the sweating and whether further examinations are useful.
+General practitioners are often the first point of contact.
+They can assess whether another cause is behind the sweating and whether further examinations are advisable.
 If necessary, you will also receive a referral.

-For hyperhidrosis itself, dermatologists are often responsible.
-They can classify the symptoms and discuss with you which treatment options are generally available.
+Dermatologists are also often good advisors for hyperhidrosis.
+They can categorize the symptoms and discuss with you which treatments are generally suitable.
+However, not all dermatologists specialize in this area.

-If you would like a specialized evaluation and clear treatment plan from the start, you can also contact the German Hyperhidrosis Center directly.
-We will carefully review your situation and discuss together which next steps make sense.
+If you desire a specialized assessment, a clear diagnosis, and guided therapy planning from the start, you are welcome to contact the German Hyperhidrosis Center directly.
+We will review your situation thoroughly and discuss the appropriate next steps together.
 You can schedule an initial appointment here.
-[Appointment]

 Will health insurance cover the treatment?

-Since health insurance companies can make different decisions in individual cases, it is worthwhile to clarify the cost issue specifically before starting treatment.
-Seek advice from the practice and additionally inquire directly with your health insurance company.
-This way, you will know early on what documents are needed and what you can expect.
+As health insurance funds may decide differently on a case-by-case basis, it is always worth clarifying the cost issue specifically before starting treatment.
+Please seek advice at the practice and, if necessary, ask your health insurance fund directly.
+This way, you will know early on what to expect.

 Experts you can trust

 Created by the DHHZ editorial team.
 Medically reviewed by specialists.
-Based on evidence-based information and current clinical standards.
+Based on evidence-based knowledge and current clinical standards.

 • Lin Z., Lin M. Which patients are more likely to experience compensatory hyperhidrosis after endoscopic thoracic sympathectomy: a meta-analysis and systematic review (https://peerj.com/articles/19097/).
 Retrieved on February 15, 2026.